Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Jumps-ensemble statistics and fringe visibility in the charge distribution

-Armed with these observations, we can next take into consideration the fluctuations of $A$ across different jumps in the ensemble of collected initial states.
+Armed with these observations, we remain with the homodyne scheme detailed in Sec.~\ref{subsec:homdet} to take into consideration the fluctuations of $A$ across different jumps, in what leads to the collected ensemble of initial states.
 These are due to two main sources: {\bf (a)} the temporal fluctuations of the conditioned amplitude $\alpha_1$ when the JC system is in the bright metastable state preceding the coherent-state localization.
-Quantum trajectories, such as the one depicted in Fig.~\ref{fig:FIG2}(a), reveal that the extent of these fluctuations is significantly lower than the standard deviation $|\tilde{\alpha}_1|$ of a Poisson distribution with mean $|\tilde{\alpha}_1|^2$ taken as reasonable candidate; {\bf (b)} the aforementioned unstable-state fluctuations, like those depicted in Fig.~\ref{fig:FIG2}(c).
+Quantum trajectories, such as the one depicted in Fig.~\ref{fig:FIG2}(a), reveal that the extent of these fluctuations is significantly lower than the standard deviation $|\tilde{\alpha}_1|$ of a Poisson distribution with mean $|\tilde{\alpha}_1|^2$, taken as reasonable candidate; {\bf (b)} the aforementioned unstable-state fluctuations, like those depicted in Fig.~\ref{fig:FIG2}(c).
 The latter are relatively intense with respect to $|\tilde{\alpha}_2|$ but rather small in size when their square is compared to the amplitude separation $|\tilde{\alpha}_1-\tilde{\alpha}_2|^2$.
-Consequently, as we described before, they can be projected in phase space to the line joining the origin with $\tilde{\alpha}_1$, while the latter can be taken real after a suitable selection of the drive amplitude $\varepsilon$ in Eq.~\eqref{eq:MEfull}.
-For the two conditioned state amplitudes, identified by the $Q$ function of Fig.~\ref{fig:FIG2}(b) [inset (i)] and displayed as charge distribution peaks in Fig.~\ref{fig:FIG3}(a), we obtain $|\alpha_2/(\alpha_1-\alpha_2)|^2 \approx 0.053$, justifying the approximation at the level of individual realizations.
+Consequently, as we discussed above, they can be projected in phase space to the line joining the origin with $\tilde{\alpha}_1$, while the latter can be taken real after a suitable selection of the drive amplitude $\varepsilon$ in Eq.~\eqref{eq:MEfull}.
+For the two conditioned state amplitudes, identified by the $Q$ function of Fig.~\ref{fig:FIG2}(b) [inset (i)] and displayed as charge distribution peaks in Fig.~\ref{fig:FIG3}(a), we obtain $|\alpha_2/(\alpha_1-\alpha_2)|^2 \approx 0.053$, justifying our approximation at the level of individual realizations.